Apple pushes the reset button on the Mac Pro

 The news, if you want it straight: Apple is acknowledging that the Mac Pro they introduced in 2013 has run aground on the cleverness of its own design, and they’re re-thinking the entire machine.
 In addition, they’ll be releasing a new external display — something it had previously opted out of.

-But none of that is coming until next year.
+But none of that is coming this year.
 Today, we’ll see a performance bump on the old design of Mac Pro, which will remain on sale for now.
 And later this year we’ll see improved iMacs that Apple feels will appeal to a segment of Pro users as well.

 How it got to this point with the Mac Pro is worth exploring, and in an uncharacteristically (at least on the record) open and frank manner, Schiller, Senior Vice President of Software Engineering Craig Federighi and Vice President of Hardware Engineering John Ternus do just that.